Have your say

 These PSPs will establish a 10-year vision for how each precinct can grow into more vibrant, connected, and liveable places.
 They will guide land use, building form and density, infrastructure, movement networks, environmental values, and community spaces to ensure future development is well-planned and coordinated.

-About the draft design ideas
+Week 2 draft design ideas

 The scenarios for the West End aim to create an activity hub at the Spoilbank Marina, which could build on the investment in the area in different ways, each scenario framing the Spoilbank Marina as the heart of the West End, providing activity, new development and views out to the water.
 Wedge Street remains an important commercial node in the West End with proposed amenity enhancements (colourful painting of shopfronts, reducing hard paving areas, more shading and soft landscape upgrades).
 There is also the idea for future enhancement of Marapikurrinya Park to create a foreshore esplanade park with historical, cultural and educational signage.